 In the Business Brokerage industry, financing for businesses is one of the strongest impediments buyers have between them and purchasing their dream business.
 Eighty percent of businesses on the market at any given time will not qualify for any sort of bank or SBA financing.
 However, over 80 percent of the business buyers that call on businesses for sale need some sort of financing to purchase a business successfully.
 Sometimes business brokers can bridge that gap with some owner financing from the seller and sometimes bank financing is possible, but it is important that buyers know what kind of cash they are working with.
 Buyers should be up front with both brokers and sellers and state how much cash they are willing to work with if the deal looks good.
 This is highly recommended because if the cash is right, the sellers are more likely to grant buyers better deals and if the cash just is not enough, Buyers will save themselves a lot of time.

-When searching for a business for sale or when you have a business broker search potential businesses on the market for you, it is important to know what businesses you are open to and which ones you absolutely do not want.
+When searching to buy a business for sale in Florida, it is important to know what businesses you are open to and which ones you absolutely do not want.
 A large number of business buyers call business brokers and are looking for what they consider “an ideal business” however in many cases they ultimately have no idea what they want.
 We advise buyers to put together a wish list of things that they would like to have, because it gives both Buyers and their business brokers a guide to work with throughout their search.
 These are examples of desires that buyers have requested over the years: A Monday-Friday business with no weekends, a business that doesn’t involve a lot of selling, a business that does not operate late at night, a business that deals with Orlando and Disney tourists.
 As business brokers we try to match Buyers with businesses that fulfill as many of their requests as possible.

 Business Brokers receive a lot of calls from buyers who would like to own a business but have not quite figured out how they will run them.
 Buyers need to figure out how they are going to run a business upon purchasing it.
 Will it be them, a spouse, or a trusted friend that runs the business?
 Buyers expecting that they can simply find businesses for sale that they could automatically run absentee typically have a harsh awakening when they find out that very few small businesses operate without any owner input on a weekly basis.
 If buyers plan on purchasing businesses, but plan on putting a manager in place to run things for them, they need to typically have a potential plan in place prior to beginning their search to buy a business.